-The capital structure of the Group consists of net debts (which includes amount due to a non-controlling shareholder of a subsidiary, borrowings and loans from the ultimate holding company, net of bank balances and cash) and total assets.
+The capital structure of the Group consists of net debts (which includes borrowings and loans from the ultimate holding company, net of bank balances and cash) and total assets.

 The Group is not subject to any externally imposed capital requirements.